kammitama5/kammitama5.github.io/_posts/2017-8-25-Friday-August-25th.md

 - The Solar cycle is every 11 years; the poles of the Sun change then, so the poles point North again (do a 360) in 22 years or so.

 - The Poles of Neptune and Uranus are fascinating!
+  It is influenced by their axial tilt.
 There is still a lot debate of which way is North.

 - There is a boundary of interstellar space that the scientists had to listen